In the foreground is a footpath that leads around the reservoir and towards Cardross Road.

 Here, fresh difficulties were encountered, and the Cardross L.A. had to make application to the Home Secretary for a Provisional Order authorising them to purchase the necessary land compulsorily; their Petition was dated 14 November 1884.
 The Home Secretary ordered an Enquiry; this Enquiry was chaired by Sheriff Gebbie, and it reported in favour of granting the necessary powers to the local authority.
 The Order was made by the Home Secretary, and was confirmed by an Act of Parliament which received Royal Assent on the 6th of August 1885.

-In the meantime, the Bonhill L.A. were confident of success.
-Mr Copland prepared contract plans, and, in May 1885, tenders were invited.
+In the meantime, the Cardross L.A. were confident of success, so Mr Copland prepared contract plans, and, in May 1885, tenders were invited.
 Many offers were received; of these, the lowest was that of Mr Alexander Gall of Alloa, who was at that time completing an extensive addition to Dumbarton Water Works.

 The dimensions of Carman Loch, before it was expanded to form the reservoir, were given above.
 The creation of the reservoir involved the construction of an embankment (NS3778 : Carman Reservoir: embankment